GOP in grinding push to break Democrats' hold on Congress

 In the race for the House, battleground Virginia provided a snapshot.
 Republican state Sen. Jen Kiggans, a former Navy helicopter pilot, defeated Democratic Rep. Elaine Luria, a former Navy commander who had touted her work on the House committee investigating the Jan.
 6 insurrection.

-But elsewhere Democratic Rep. Abigail Spanberger prevailed over Trump-backed Yesli Vega in a district Republicans hoped to flip.
-And Democrats were holding House seats in Rhode Island, Ohio and Kansas that Republicans wanted.
+But elsewhere Democratic Rep. Abigail Spanberger prevailed over Trump-backed Yesli Vega in a suburban Virginia district Republicans hoped to flip.
+And Democrats held House seats in Rhode Island, Ohio, Kansas and New Hampshire that Republicans wanted, and flipped some including a suburban Illinois district from Republicans.

+As the mood grew tense on election night, GOP Leader Kevin McCarthy, who is in line to become speaker from Pelosi if his party takes control, did not deliver a public address.

+Still, Republicans were slowly amassing some of the five seats needed to reach a 218-seat House majority.

+They picked up a Nashville-area seat long held by Democrats.
+And in a dramatic example of the difficult political environment for Democrats, the party’s House campaign chairman Rep. Sean Patrick Maloney was fighting for political survival against Republican state legislator Mike Lawler in New York’s Hudson Valley.
+He would be the first Democratic campaign chief to suffer defeat in two decades.

 The Senate races remained in flux.
 Republican J.D.
-Vance, a venture capitalist and author of “Hillbilly Elegy,” defeated Democrat Tim Ryan in Ohio.
+Vance, a venture capitalist and author of “Hillbilly Elegy,” defeated Democratic Rep. Tim Ryan in Ohio, denying Democrats a chance to pick up the open seat.
 In New Hampshire, Trump-styled Republican Don Bolduc failed to oust Democratic Sen. Maggie Hassan.

-The Senate battleground remained focused on four deeply contested states — Georgia, Arizona, Nevada and Pennsylvania, where the race between Democrat John Fetterman and Republican Mehmet Oz for an open seat was considered key to party control.
+In the evenly split Senate, the battleground remained focused on four deeply contested states — Georgia, Arizona, Nevada and Pennsylvania, where the race between Democrat John Fetterman and Republican Mehmet Oz for an open seat was considered key to party control.
+The 50-50 Senate is now in Democratic hands because Vice President Kamala Harris can cast a tie-breaking vote.

 “I do think that this will end up being a period of government that is defined by conflict,” said Brendan Buck, a former top aide to the past two Republican speakers of the House.

-Without a unified agenda of their own, Republicans ran on threats of confrontations that could spark crises as they promised to cut federal spending, refuse to raise the nation's debt limit and balk at supporting Ukraine in the war with Russia.
-It all pointed to potential gridlock ahead.
+Without a unified agenda of their own, Republicans ran on threats of confrontations that could spark crises.
+They promised to cut federal spending, refuse to raise the nation's debt limit and balk at supporting Ukraine in the war with Russia.
+It all pointed to potential gridlock.

 "They’re going to make very clear that there’s a new sheriff in town,” Buck said.

-House GOP leader Kevin McCarthy, who is in line to seize the speaker's gavel from Pelosi next year if Democrats lose power, has recruited the most racially diverse class of House GOP candidates, with more women than ever.
-But it also has a new cadre of Trump loyalists, including election skeptics and deniers, some of whom were around the Capitol on Jan.
+McCarthy had recruited the most racially diverse class of House GOP candidates, with more women than ever.
+But it also included a new cadre of Trump loyalists, including election skeptics and deniers, some of whom were around the Capitol on Jan.
 6.

 Trump endorsed hundreds of candidates nationwide in this election cycle, though they were not always the first choices of McCarthy and Senate Republican leader Mitch McConnell.
 In an interview, the former president said he backed McCarthy for speaker, and he derided his old foe McConnell as a “lousy leader,” according to Fox News.